cspogil/cspogil.org/docs/index.md

     **Expand your teaching toolbox**

     ---
-    Find resources for facilitation, activity authoring, classroom observation, and more.
+    Find resources for facilitation, activity writing, classroom observation, and more.

     [:material-arrow-right: Tools](tools.md)